By David South

 In his day, Galbraith was amongst a rare species of mainstream economists that earned respect from the once-abundant Marxists who cluttered universities.
 Not that the Marxists liked his compromises and complicity with the American government, or his assertions that he could save capitalism.
 But they thought he softened up the system for some body blows to be delivered by the workers’ revolution.

-I am a member of generation that grew up on government largesse, well-funded public schools, family allowance, university grants, and make-work progammes.
+I am a member of a generation that grew up on government largesse, well-funded public schools, family allowance, university grants, and make-work progammes.
 But we have seen a lot of that eroded over the past eight years, during a period of high unemployment not seen since the Depression.
 It was time to see if this titan of liberal thought had something new to say.

 Galbraith’s talk had two main points: the market economy is the best system going; he supports a guaranted minimum salary to prevent poverty.
 Other than that, Galbraith’s speech was a rehash of the same ideas he has been mulling over for the past 50-plus years.
 It could be called Liberalism 101.